What is Super Tuesday and how does tomorrow's voting work?

 Eleven of the 15 states are holding GOP primaries that are open to more than just registered Republicans.

-In 2016, Former President Donald Trump won eight of these state nominating contests.
-This year, Trump has won every GOP presidential nominating contest to date going into Super Tuesday.
+In 2016, former President Donald Trump won eight of states that are holding nominating contests on Super Tuesday 2024.
+This year, Trump has won nearly every GOP presidential nominating contest, having lost only the D.C.
+Republican primary on Sunday night to Nikki Haley.

 The same states, except Alaska, are also holding Democratic primaries, and American Samoa, a U.S. territory, will also be holding Democratic caucuses.
 The Iowa Democratic caucuses took place in January entirely by mail in order to comply with the Democratic National Committee's primary calendar, but the results are to be released Tuesday.